Stravaiger Poetry

 From a single kiss

-Until the dawn light of the new morn sun
+Until the dawning of the fresh morn's sun

 Wrapped in each other's arms